Code of Ethics

 2. The Respondent has the opportunity to pay the fine within 30 days or request a hearing before an Ethics Hearing Panel.
 Fines range from $250 to $1,000, depending on the nature and severity of the violation.
 The panel can also mandate training or other remedies.

-3. If a hearing is requested by the Respondent, the complaint will be sent to the Grievance Committee for review.
+3. If the Respondent requests a hearing, the complaint will be sent to the Grievance Committee for review.

 NAR Code of Ethics Course for New Members*